Australian Industry Index®

 Economic Intelligence newsletter

-April 2026
+June 2026

-In the April edition of Economic Intelligence we cover:
+In the June edition of Economic Intelligence we cover:

 Detailed Index Data

-Our reports and time series data for the Ai Group Australian Industry Index® are available free of charge to members at any time via email from our economics research team economics@australianindustrygroup.com.au.
+Our reports and time series data for the Australian Industry Group Australian Industry Index® are available free of charge to members at any time via email from our economics research team economics@australianindustrygroup.com.au.
 Our data is available to non-members on an annual subscription basis or a one-off purchase.
 Our data subscribers receive the report and time series data for the activity index, sector and selected states via email each month.

 Email us to find out more about purchasing data